order to maintain your Nail Enhancements for long-term wearability, please read

 penetrate the surface layer of the skin and pull the larger molecule of the

 Vitamin E in behind it.
+Macadamia Oil is the closest plant oil to sebum that our body produces so is a great cuticle oil too.
 Oils in addition to these are generally added to

 condition and moisturize the skin and nails.
 Applying oil to the nail